-This will open a terminal with a Linux shell prompt, from which you can interact with the emulated Raspberry Pi:
+In the bottom left part of the screen is a terminal with a Linux shell prompt, from which you can interact with the emulated Raspberry Pi.

 Now we are ready to install the Python script which is the software application that runs on this simulation setup.
 But before that we have to install the following dependencies for it.

 - twilio : Twilio Python SDK for integrating text messaging

 First, let’s install or upgrade a few required packages with the